The Seljuk Han of Anatolia

 The Turkish Government has submitted an offıcial request to UNESCO that the "Seljuk Caravanserais on the route from Denizli to Doğubeyazit" be placed on the World Heritage List of Monuments, due to their participation in the interchange of human values and the arts, their exceptional testimony to the cultural traditions of a civilization which has disappeared, and their illustration of an outstanding type of building.
 By visiting one or more of these hans, you will be able to discover for yourself the universal historical, social and artistic value of the Seljuk caravansarai.

 In order to plan a visit to one or several hans, the brief guide is proposed below.
-If you do not have the time to organize an entire regional discovery trip, every effort should be made to visit at least one of the more important hans: the Kayseri Sultan Han, the Aksaray Sultan Han (the grandest of them all), the Kararay Han, the Ağzikara Han, or the Sari Han.
+If you do not have the time to organize an entire regional discovery trip, every effort should be made to visit at least one of the more important hans: the Kayseri Sultan Han, the Aksaray Sultan Han (the grandest of them all), the Karatay Han, the Ağzikara Han, or the Sari Han.
 Other notable hans on the list are marked with an asterisk.*

 The following list proposes 9 regional areas which contain hans that can be visited.
 As part of a discovery tour of Turkey, these hans can be visited in conjunction with the many other cultural and historic riches in the area.
-Each region can be travelled individually, or can be combined in a larger, loop tour of Turkey (see proposed itinerary below).
+Each region can be traveled on its own, or can be combined into a larger, loop tour of Turkey (see proposed itinerary below).
 The easiest way to visit these hans is by private car, but it is completely feasible to arrange a trip by inner-city busses, then by smaller jitneys, hired drivers or taxis.
 The latter is a less expensive alternative, but will take more time and necessitates a very light suitcase or backpack.
 Directions to reach each han are listed at the beginning of its description on this website, and current guidebooks to Turkey will provide up-to-date information on hotels (some suggestions are provided below).
 A good road map to Turkey is essential.
 It is suggested to cover no more than 150-200 kilometers per day, which will allow enough time to visit the hans and other sightseeing spots in the surrounding area, as well as to enjoy the other delights of travel in Turkey: picnics, tea drinking, kebab eating, carpet shopping, swimming, hiking, and meeting people.

 ÖRESIN (TEPSIDELIK )